CaptainChicky/Hailstone-Numbers/readme.md

     Flag                                Description                                     Details

     -d, --driver                        Required.
 This specifies which driver program you want to
-                                        Choose the driver program.                      run, with each option corresponding to a completley different program.
+                                        Choose the driver program.                      run, with each option corresponding to a completely different program.

                                                                                         There are 4 options: